Hyp-ed/hyped-2019/docs/guides/connecting_rockets.md

 ```
 $ make protoc
 ```
-This just compiles the generated protobuf files (shouldn't actually be necessary since the generated files are tracked in the repo, but run it just in case).
+This just generates the protobuf files (shouldn't actually be necessary since the generated files are tracked in the repo, but run it just in case).
 This also will say `mkdir` ran into an error, this is expected and you can ignore this (if anyone knows how to not only ignore errors in make commands but also silence them let me know).

 Now whenever you want to compile a program that uses the telemetry module, make sure to use the `PROTOBUF=1` flag.
 For example:
 ```